Top 10 Musicians Who Became More Famous After They Died

 11 Pop Smoke

 He was a rapper associated with Brooklyn drill, a trap-like style that emerged in Brooklyn, New York.
-He was about to be popular during his lifetime, but he unexpectedly got murdered in his home on February 2020.
+He was about to become popular during his lifetime, but he was unexpectedly murdered in his home in February 2020.
 His death was mourned by rap fans.
-When his debut album, Shoot for the Stars, Aim for the Moon was released, it became very popular by debuting at #1 on the Billboard 200 charts, and is 2x Platinum as of October 2021.
-He is regarded as a legend to rap fans.

-12 Sister Rosetta Tharpe
+13 Sister Rosetta Tharpe

-The media mentioned his name so much that everyone started finding out who he was
+The media mentioned his name so much that everyone started finding out who he was.

 15 Chuck Berry Charles Edward Anderson "Chuck" Berry was an American guitarist, singer and songwriter, and one of the pioneers of rock and roll music.
 He died on 18 March 2017.